jlan84/linear-algebra-assignment/lecture.md

 ## Inverse

-An inverse of a matrix is defined as follows:
+An inverse of a matrix `A` is defined as follows, where `I` is the identity matrix:

     A^−1 A = I = A A^−1